EnvoyAI/examples/FAQ.md

 see the [test/dicom-study](./test-dicom-study), [test/dicom-series](./test-dicom-series), or [test/dicom-image](./test-dicom-image) example.

 #### How do I provide test or sample data for my machine?
+For users within your organization you can upload sample data to the "Files" tab the dev portal.
+These files will be available to everyone within your dev portal account's group.

-We recommend using Google Drive, or Amazon S3 to publicly host sample images and data.
-You can then publish a link to that data in your Machine description.
-Within the dev portal, you are also able to upload test data directly, which will be stored in Amazon S3, an can be used directly within your machine thereafter.
+For external users wishing to test your algorithm, we recommend using Google Drive, or Amazon S3 to publicly host sample images and data.
+You can then provide a link to that data in your Dockerfile using the `com.envoyai.info` LABEL; That link along with all the other information specified will be shown to all users when they first click on your Machine.

 ## Security